Lupetti-Lorenzo/logto-nuxt-1.0.0/README.md

 ## Question

 I made all this with the server and cookie because the appId, appSecret and the env configuration is only available in the server side, but if is safe to include the appId and appSecret in the client side, I could make the call directly to logto from the client side, bypassing this cookie and server side call.
 Is this a safe approach?
 Or is better to keep the refresh token in the server side and make the call from there?

+## Configuration

+To run this example, you will need to set up a `.env` file with your Logto configuration, as shown in the `.env.example` file.

+I have a logto tenant with a test user, which I used to populate the .env variables.

+The `app.vue` is taken from the example in the [playground](https://github.com/logto-io/js/blob/81e7884c2a10f4db8dc0ba020d44ade9f6eb5c52/packages/nuxt/playground/app.vue) inside the logto repository.

+The `nuxt.config.js` is made following the official [documentation](https://docs.logto.io/quick-starts/nuxt/)